 In discussing his recent new assignment as the U.A.E.
 Special Envoy for Climate Change, he noted he is honored and humbled to have this opportunity to serve given the importance of the issue of climate change on the global agenda.
 Moreover, His Excellency underscored that “the U.A.E. has been at the forefront of confronting climate change for many years and has leveraged its energy expertise to promote real, true, practical solutions” on this issue.
 He noted the importance of working with the U.S. on climate change at COP 26.
 His Excellency also pointed out that the U.A.E. was “one of the first to develop and invest in carbon capture technology.”
 Equally important, the U.A.E. is also investing in hydrogen technologies for the future.

 This private conversation was attended by U.S. Ambassador to the U.A.E.
 John Rakolta, Jr. and U.A.E.
 Ambassador to the U.S. Yousef Al Otaiba as well as senior executives from member companies of the Business Council’s Board of Directors.

 For more information about the U.S.-U.A.E.
-Business Council’s work in the Manufacturing and Energy sectors, please click here or contact the Business Council’s Head of Communications, Mary Zuccarello, at firstname.lastname@example.org
+Business Council’s work in the manufacturing sector, please see here or contact the Business Council’s Head of Communications, Mary Zuccarello, at firstname.lastname@example.org